Creating and Running Angular Projects in ServBay

 1

-2After the command completes, a new folder named
+2Once the command finishes, Angular CLI will create a new folder named

 servbay-angular-app